Undergraduate Academic Policies and Regulations: General Policies

 Grades Earned through Arcadia’s College of Global Studies

 The grade earned by an Arcadia University student in any course offered through The College of Global Studies at Arcadia will count in the Arcadia University GPA.
-A student must petition the Associate Vice President for Undergraduate Education and have a recommendation letter from The College of Global Studies to count grades from non-College of Global Studies programs.
+A student must petition the Dean for Graduate and Undergraduate Studies to count grades from non-College of Global Studies programs, following approval from the Office of International Affairs.
 The grades will be translated to the American equivalent.

 Grades Earned through a Study Away Experience